vvdleun/adlib-rol-stepsequencer-java/README.md

 * The octave can be overruled for a single note by prefixing `+` or `-` characters: `+++C` will transpose that `C` note (only!) `3` octaves higher
 * The length can be appended to a note with a dash: `C-4` will translate to a `C` note of `4` ticks
 * You can also add a `h` character to hold a note `C h` will be translated to a `C` note of `2` ticks. `C h-2` would create a `C` note of `3` ticks.
 * The pitch can be changed dynamically by placing a `P1.10` event (change pitch to `1.10`).
 This will always respect the pitch offsets of each voice.
+You can even add a duration: `P0.50-4`, this means that the pitch will reset to the previous value after 4 ticks.
 * A rest can be added by adding a `r` character.
 The duration can be added as well `r-4` for a rest of `4` ticks.
 * Only note and rest events increases the current tick.
 So, you can define multiple events on a single tick, then proceed with either a note or a rest.

 A `track` triggers the patterns